PlanktoScope/device-pkgs/reference.md

 ### Versioning with constraints and features

-Usually, the following changes to a package will require incrementing the major component of that package's semantic version if the major component was already nonzero:
+Usually, the following changes to a package are backwards-incompatible, in which case they will require incrementing the major component of the semantic version of the repository providing that package, if the major component of the semantic version was already nonzero:

 - Changing the Docker stack name to use for deploying the package
 - Making changes which may introduce conflicts between provided resources, for certain combinations of package deployments: